tyong920/cookiecutter-pypackage/{{cookiecutter.project_slug}}/CONTRIBUTING.md

     $ poetry run tox
     ```

-7. Commit your changes and push your branch to GitHub:
+7. Commit your changes and push your branch to Gitlab:

     ```
     $ git add .